hringbauer/ancIBD/docs/Intro.rst

 Overview
 ============

-The software package ``ancIBD`` detects Identity-by-descent (IBD) segments in typical human aDNA data.
+The software package ``ancIBD`` detects Identity-by-descent (IBD) segments in typical human aDNA data, implementing an algorithm described `in a preprint <https://doi.org/10.1101/2023.03.08.531671>`_.
 It takes as input imputed genotype data.
 The default parameters of ``ancIBD`` are optimized for imputation using the software `GLIMPSE <https://odelaneau.github.io/GLIMPSE/glimpse1/index.html>`, downsampled to the 1240k SNP set.

 Scope
 **********